 Champion Charter Bus makes renting a charter bus in San Diego easy.
-The charter buses and minibuses in our network, along with qualified and experienced bus drivers, will ensure everybody in your group gets to their destination safely and on schedule.
+The California charter buses and minibus rentals in our network, along with qualified and experienced bus drivers, will ensure everybody in your group gets to their destination safely and on schedule.
 Each San Diego charter bus comes with customizable amenities depending on your group's needs, like A/C, power outlets, and even onboard restrooms.

 If you’re wondering how much it costs to rent a charter bus in San Diego, we can’t give you an exact answer right away.
 San Diego charter bus rental pricing depends on a few factors, such as: distance and time that you plan to travel, the time of year you are traveling, and what type of bus you book.
 The good news is, you can get a free, no-obligation quote on your San Diego charter bus rental in minutes when you give us a call at 619-629-0453.
 Just have your headcount, dates, and rough itinerary ready, and we can give you a price with no hidden fees to trip you up later in your trip.